ddbj/www/policies-e.md

 ### 5. Visiting an Official Center Page on Third-Party Websites
 We use services (such as social media) operated by third parties as tools to better interact with the public.
 The privacy and security policies of the third-party sites will apply to your activity on those sites.

-Please see '[Bioinformation and DDBJ Center's Official Sites in Social Media](#third-party-sites)' in regard to third-party sites used by Center.
+Please see '[BioData Science Initiative's Official Sites in Social Media](#third-party-sites)' in regard to third-party sites used by Center.

 When you have an account on the third-party service and perform acts (such as 'follow' or make comments) on our official site, your personal information will be collected in accordance with the privacy policy of the service and privacy settings of your account.
 For handling personal information collected by such service, please check the privacy policy of each service.
 We will not share personal information collected through these services, except with our employees.